cshum/level-transactions/README.md

 Upon acquiring queue + mutex, each transaction object holds a snapshot isolation.
 Results will only persist upon successful commit, using `batch()` of LevelDB.

 ###Limitations
 * Mutexes are held in-memory.
 This assumes typical usage of LevelDB, which runs on a single Node.js process.
-Usage on a distributed environment is not yet supported.
+Usage in a distributed environment is not yet supported.
 * Only `get`, `put`, `del` methods are available for transaction.
 "Range locks" with `createReadStream` is not yet implemented.

 ##API